ptidejteam/tools4cities-varennes-use-case/readme.md

 They (the client programs) can be executed with the following commands from the main project directory:
 `python3 clients/indoor_air_quality.py` and `python3 clients/load_profile_analysis.py`.

+NB: Remember to install all requirements with `pip install -r requirements.txt` before running the client programs

 For any questions, reach out to *peter.yefi@mail.concordia.ca* or *peteryefi@gmail.com*